subins2000/WebDrop/README.md

 yarn start
 ```

-WebShare trackers list is included in `src/main.ts`.
+WebTorrent trackers list is included in `src/main.ts`.
 You may want to change that or add/start your [own tracker](https://github.com/subins2000/p2pt/blob/master/startTracker.js) locally for development.

+File is shared via streams using [simple-peer-files library](https://github.com/subins2000/simple-peer-files).

 #### Starting Local Tracker